recatek/AsepriteImporter/README.md

-# UnityAse
+# UnityASE
-A 2D texture importer from Aseprite to Unity
+An Aseprite .ase file texture importer for Unity